Neo4j-backed Lean context for coding theory

 Directory listing copy

 CodingTheoryLib MCP is a read-only context server for coding theory formalization.
-It gives proof agents structured access to Lean declarations, Pless and Huffman-Pless textbook units, natural-language proof notes, dependency neighborhoods, and suggested imports.
+It gives proof agents structured access to Lean declarations, Pless and Huffman-Pless problem/example chunks, natural-language proof notes, dependency neighborhoods, and suggested imports.

 Operating Model